 - Save the changes

-If you are having problems executing the above steps, your domain name registrar should be able to help you.
+If you're having problems executing the above steps, your domain name host should be able to help you.
 This is a very common thing for them, and something their users frequently ask for help with - so they should be very familiar with your request.

 Once the above is completed, open a ticket with Soapbox Support, as there are a couple of final adjustments we need to make on our servers to make sure your new subdomain gets pointed specifically to your site.